 Maryland has a unique history in the instant ticket arena.
 Its first scratch ticket was released in 1976, but these games weren’t offered regularly until 1986, and in fact there were no instant games at all in the early 1980s.

 A new era for Maryland began in 2008 when voters approved video lottery terminals at certain locations around the state.
 The first casino with the gaming machines, Hollywood Casino Perryville, opened in September 2010.
-Three are currently operating, the largest of which, Maryland Live!, opened in June 2012.
+Four are currently operating, the largest of which, Maryland Live!, opened in June 2012.

 Most lottery revenues are deposited into the state’s General Fund to support such services and programs as education, public health, human resources, public safety and much more, all of which greatly benefit the citizens of Maryland.
 Historically, a portion of Lottery proceeds were earmarked for the Maryland Stadium Authority; currently, Mega Millions revenues provide this funding.

 Pick 3, Pick 4, Bonus Match 5, Multi-Match, Mega Millions, Powerball, 5 Card Cash, Instant Games, Keno, and Racetrax